pbonazzi/retina/README.md

 ## Training
---args : See the list of arguments in the launch_fire function
+See the list of arguments in the launch_fire function.
+The `run-name` has the format `version-name`.

 ```
-python train.py --args
+python train.py --run-name="1-train"
 ```